 This isn’t all bad.
 The wear over time creates a patina effect that changes and varies the surface of the concrete, much like the patina on metal.
 If properly presented to the customers, this is a purist type of artisan finish, very often the choice of leading artisans like Tommy T. Cook.

-Topicals typically offer UV resistance and can be used outside, but be sure to test the product you are using for yourself.
+Topicals typically offer UV resistance and can be used outside.
+However, be sure to test the product you are using for yourself.

 Polycarbonates, which act like acrylics, offer the same ease of application and limited scratch resistance but also high heat resistance.
 One from Pro-Seal Products Inc. couples this with fair acid and stain resistance and excellent UV stability.
 It is nontoxic and can be given to clients to reapply as necessary.